Lawrence2005/Finovax-Quantitative-Researcher-Internship-Summer-2025/Market-Regime-Detection-via-Markov-Model-Week2/README.md

 ## 🎯 Project Background and Significance
-As part of our ongoing initiatives to innovate and improve our quantitative trading strategies, we are exploring the application of Markov models for predicting market regime shifts.
+As part of our ongoing initiatives to innovate and improve quantitative trading strategies, we are exploring the ***application of Markov models for predicting market regime shifts***.
 Understanding market regimes and the transitions between them is crucial for optimizing trading strategies and mitigating risk.

 ## 📋 Project Requirements
 Please take a deep look into this [article](https://www.quantstart.com/articles/hidden-markov-models-an-introduction/) and then try to work on the following requests and questions: